What is commodity trading and how does it work?

 Price drivers

-Commodity prices are influenced by supply and demand, weather events, geopolitical factors such as conflict or trade policy, production output, and macroeconomic data.
+Commodity CFD prices are influenced by supply and demand, weather events, geopolitical factors such as conflict or trade policy, production output, and macroeconomic data.
 These factors can lead to sharp price movements and high volatility.

 Speculation and hedging

 Traders may speculate on short-term price movements or hedge existing exposure.
-For example, a coffee producer might hedge against falling prices, while a retail trader might speculate on gold as a safe-haven asset.
+For example, a coffee producer might hedge against falling prices, while a retail trader might speculate on gold spot CFDs as a safe-haven asset.

 Trading access

-What is an example of commodity trading?
+What is an example of commodity CFD trading?

 Where can you trade commodities?